-- 1. Write access to a file on a read-only file system will always be denied. - 2.
+- 1. Write access to a file on a read-only file system will always be denied for file system objects other than device special files. - 2.
 Write access to a file with the immutable attribute will always be denied. - 3.
-If the effective user ID of the process matches the user ID of the file object owner, then - if the ACL\USER\OBJ entry contains the requested permissions, access is granted, else access is denied.
+If the filesystem user ID of the process matches the user ID of the file object owner, then if the ACL\USER\OBJ entry contains the requested permissions, access is granted, else access is denied if the matching ACL\USER entry and the ACL\MASK entry contain the requested permissions, access is granted, else access is denied.

-4. else if the effective user ID of the process matches the qualifier of any entry of type ACL\USER, then if the matching ACL\USER entry and the ACL\MASK entry contain the requested permissions, access is granted, else access is denied.
+4. else if the filesystem user ID of the process matches the qualifier of any entry of type ACL USER, then else access is denied